darrensimmx/PathFinders/README.md

 Generate suitable running routes based on user preferences, customized to individual users

 Current Progress:
-- BackEnd has the basic logic for frontend to use.
+- Integrated Frontend and Backend for Milestone 1
-- Should have the process of taking in input, giving an output on terminal and handling errors
+- Routing logic for loop routes and Point-to-Point routes
-- Further logic that depends on routing API will be added later
+- Improved accuracy (prevention of non-walkable routes and restricted areas)

 ## 🔧 Getting Started (Local Setup)
 1. **Clone the repo**